nadimbahadoor/allaboutscala/README.md

-# Source Code For Tutorials From www.allaboutscala.com
+# Source Code For Scala Tutorials From www.allaboutscala.com
 ## Introduction
 The Scala programming language is rapidly growing in popularity!
 Sadly, most of the online tutorials do not provide a step-by-step guide :(